the time has come to

 In order to grow further, you must Move your Ancient.

-You cannot move diagonally unless the Ancient you are playing is a Ranger.
+You cannot move diagonally unless you are playing a Ranger Ancient.

 SUMMONING A GUARDIAN